 Learn about the production manager’s role and responsibilities and how to apply learned knowledge to create a production plan, schedule and budget and then manage the budget using cost reporting.

-Is the production management right for you?
+Is the Industry Certificate: Production Management (Scripted) right for you?

 What you will need

 All students will need a laptop with Excel installed for this course.
 You should also have a good familiarity with Excel before commencing the course.
 Please contact us if you do not have access to a laptop with Excel before enrolling in the course.

 This course commences with a 4 day intensive (Thu-Sun) at AFTRS in Sydney.
 Then over the subsequent 7 weeks there are 3 weekend workshops.
 Between these sessions there are weekly online video catch ups on Tuesday evenings which are recorded, and assignment work to complete (in the form of a Production Schedule and Budget).